The IT Security Department recommends the following steps for safe desktop and laptop computing.

 Along with weak passwords and virus-spreading email attachments, unpatched computer systems constitute one of the greatest security threats on the Internet.
 All major operating system vendors offer mechanisms that will allow you to regularly check for updates and apply them.
 It is important to keep your system at “current patch level” to minimize your exposure.

 Use Antivirus Software & Keep It Current

 Keep Your System Protected Against Spyware.
 If you’re a member of the student body or faculty/staff, FIU makes it easy to do this by providing free McAfee Antivirus.

 Be Careful With Passwords

 Make passwords strong.
-Although strong passwords are enforced for CaneID logons, other systems may not require you to follow any password guidelines.
-You should follow CaneID’s strong password guidelines whenever possible, even if the system or application you are using does not enforce strong password guidelines.
+Although strong passwords are enforced for FIU logons, other systems may not require you to follow any password guidelines.
+You should follow FIU’s strong password guidelines whenever possible, even if the system or application you are using does not enforce strong password guidelines.